muggy8/improbable/from-me-to-me/zChsWMRx.md

 Having finished his food, Phanna picked up his food tray and left to dump what was left of it into the rooftop pond.

-I wasn't exactly sure why Phanna did this but he calls it 'resource recycling' but I have no idea what that meant.
+I wasn't exactly sure why Phanna did this but he calls it 'resource recycling' and I have no idea what that meant.

 On the way out, he walked by Amanda and Mikay who were both still talking to each other.